-Melania Trump's Anti-Bullying Campaign Is Apparently Still Happening & She's Visiting A School
+Turns Out Melania Trump Is Still Working On Her Anti-Bullying Campaign & She's Visiting A School

 On Monday, Oct.
 23, First Lady Melania Trump is making a surprise trip to a middle school in the Detroit suburbs, which means her anti-bullying campaign is apparently still happening.
 Earlier this year, Trump promised to make anti-bullying a large focus in her role as the first lady, and she is following through with those plans.
 Her visit revolves around speaking with and eating lunch with children from the school as part of a "No One Eats Alone Day" event.